-The terms of a lease govern the contract and the landlord and tenant are bound by it, except when contradictory with statutory provisions.
-A lease agreement is normally for 12 months - this can be a problem for students, as the college term is 8-9 months and should be a major factor to be taken into consideration before signing a lease.
-Do not sign any letting agreement or lease that you have not read or that you don't understand.
+The terms of a lease govern the contract and the landlord and the tenant are bound by it, except when contradictory with statutory provisions.
+A lease agreement can be for any stated period of time.
+The length of the academic year should be a factor before signing a lease.